Salinas lettuce strike of 1936: National Labor Relations Board Findings

 The court also sustained the order instructing each of the pertinent respondents to notify the Regional Director for the Twentieth Region in writing within ten days from the date of the order what steps they had taken to comply with it.

 Unfortunately, though, with the order not coming until nearly five years after the strike ended, the remedies were largely overcome by time.

 The most substantive and lasting action regarding the 1936 Salinas Lettuce Strike came from the United States Senate and Wisconsin Senator Robert M. La Follette's Committee on Education and Labor, appointed under Senate Resolution 266 to investigate violations of civil liberties and the rights of labor.

-By the time the committee issued its April 15, 1938 interim report halfway through its five-year investigation, it had already conducted 74 days of hearings, heard from 343 witnesses, and written 15 volumes of records and 3 reports, and had others in development.
-The records provided the basis for legislation passed in several states relative to civil liberties and the rights of labor.
+By the time the committee issued its April 15, 1938, interim report halfway through its five-year investigation, it had already conducted 74 days of hearings, heard from 343 witnesses, written 15 volumes of records and 3 reports, and had others in development.
+The records provided the basis for legislation passed in several states regarding civil liberties and labor rights.

-The committee found that with the adoption of the National Labor Relations Act of 1935, employer associations, as in Salinas, had begun the practice of leveraging third parties, such as citizens' committees, to perform anti-Union functions that they were not permitted to do themselves under the Act.
-These third-party entities performed espionage, published propaganda in the form of notices and bulletins, employed detectives, special deputies, and strikebreakers, purchased weapons such as tear gas, machine guns, and clubs, and generally dedicated themselves to various specialized strikebreaking activities in order to discourage unionism, weaken unions, inflame workers and activists, all justified in the name of protecting against radicalism, deterring sabotage, and maintaining peace.
-The use of these third parties provided the employer associations with a degree of separation from the illicit activities, even as the rosters and meeting minutes of these third-party groups revealed that individual officers and members of the employer associations were on the third-party groups' rolls as well.
-In some cases, as in the 1936 Salinas lettuce strike, the employer associations themselves were members of the third-party groups, as if they were merely members, not a driving force behind the third-party group's existence.
+The committee found that, with the adoption of the National Labor Relations Act of 1935, employer associations, as in Salinas, had begun leveraging third parties, such as citizens' committees, to perform anti-union functions they were not permitted to perform themselves under the Act.
+These third-party entities performed espionage, published propaganda in the form of notices and bulletins, employed detectives, special deputies, and strikebreakers, purchased weapons such as tear gas, machine guns, and clubs, and generally dedicated themselves to various specialized strikebreaking activities to discourage unionism, weaken unions, inflame workers and activists, all justified in the name of protecting against radicalism, deterring sabotage, and maintaining peace.
+The use of these third parties provided the employer associations with a degree of separation from the illicit activities, even as the rosters and meeting minutes of these third-party groups revealed that individual officers and members of the employer associations were on their rolls as well.
+In some cases, as in the 1936 Salinas lettuce strike, the employer associations themselves were members of the third-party groups, as if they were merely members rather than a driving force behind the third-party group's existence.